mo2men-5aled/Github/1- Git & Github/README.md

 git commit -am "commit message" // add and commit with a message
 ```

+the option -am is used to add and commit at the same time but only the existing files not the new files you have to add them first

 - git push : used for pushing the changes to the remote repository

 ```